nishanth043/ffmpeg-scripts/README.md

 # ffmpeg-scripts
-This rep is to collect and collaborate commonly and not so commonly used video encoding use cases with ffmpeg.
+This repo is to collaborate on commonly used video, audio and image encoding/decoding use cases with ffmpeg.

 # video-to-image.sh